Kapuskasing: Spruce Falls

 The Kapuskasing River Pulp and Timber limit, that included 4500 km2 of timber and hydro leases at Sturgeon Falls, White Spruce Rapids (Spruce Falls) and Big Beaver Falls, was awarded to speculators Saphrenous A. Mundy and Elihu Stewart in 1917, and Spruce Falls Pulp and Paper Ltd. was incorporated, but no development took place.

 The still unexploited timber limits were sold to Kimberly-Clark in 1920.
 The new Spruce Falls Company Ltd. began the development of the first pulp mill in Kapuskasing under the direction of F.J.
 Sensenbrenner, a Vice President of Kimberly Clark Corporation for the next 20 years.
 The small sulphite mill started up in late 1922 with four 12-ton digesters and a daily output of 75 tons of pulp.
 Spent liquor was discharged untreated into the Kapuskasing River.

 Early development was plagued by major setbacks.
 Fire destroyed the construction camp and power project at Sturgeon Falls.
 A year's supply of pulpwood that was boomed up in the river was washed away in the spring flood.
 A fire at the new mill killed two workers and brought production to a halt.

 In 1923, a water storage and hydro electric dam was built by Morrow and Beatty Ltd. of Peterborough at Spruce Falls.
 In 1925, the Spruce Falls Company Limited was awarded additional timber limits to the north and south, bringing their total limits up to 11830 km2.

 In 1926, the Spruce Falls Power and Paper Company was incorporated under joint ownership of Kimberly-Clark and The New York Times.
 The new company negotiated two additional hydro power leases to the north on the Mattagami River at Smoky Falls and Devils Rapids.
 Work to build a 550 ton/day paper mill at Kapuskasing, a 75,000 HP hydro generating station at Smoky Falls and an 80 km railway and power line connecting the two got underway in the spring of 1926.
 The contractor for the entire project was Morrow and Beatty Ltd. of Peterborough.

-Since July 13, 1928, The New York Times has been printed entirely on Spruce Falls paper.
-The mill has run continuously ever since.
+From July 13, 1928 until 2003, The New York Times was printed entirely on Spruce Falls paper.
+Facing massive modernization costs, The Times and Kimberly-Clark sold their stakes in the mill to its employees and Tembec Inc. in 1991.
+Even after selling the mill, The Times remained a legacy customer.
+However, they officially ceased using Kapuskasing newsprint in 2003.

 The company became known locally as "Uncle Spruce" in affectionate reference to the steady work and benefits provided to this distinct northern community for many decades.

 The mill was the focus of the Reesor Siding 1963 Strike, which saw three union workers killed.
 In 1997, Tembec became the sole owner of the mill which is now known as Tembec — Spruce Falls Operations.